The GDA is always working to improve our neighborhood and quality of life. Check out some of our recent and ongoing projects below.

 Our Canopy of Live Oaks

 In addition to the underwriting part of the St. Charles Avenue Planting Project, the GDA continues our own Enhancing the Canopy of Oaks program for oak tree plantings throughout the neighborhood.
 Appropriate planting locations usually require a space of 3ft. x 5ft on public property (often between the sidewalk and the curb) which cannot be located under electrical wires.
 Property owners who choose to participate pay only 1/3 of the cost of each oak tree and will benefit from the service of professional landscapers.
 The remaining 2/3 of this cost will be paid for by the Garden District Association and our very generous neighbors, Tony & Katherine Gelderman.
-This fee includes 1 year of watering and maintenance from the tree company to ensure the health of the tree in the crucial first year.
 If you are interested in planting one or more trees near your property, please contact the GDA at 525-7608 or email@example.com.

 Oak Trees on the Avenue